ompawar3333/ompawar3333/README.md

 ---

 ### 🌱 Currently Learning
-🚀 I’m currently diving deeper into:
-- **Embedded systems and microcontroller programming**
-- **Sensor interfacing and automation**
-- **IoT and hardware-software integration**
-- **Version control using Git & GitHub**
+🚀 I’m currently exploring embedded systems, sensor automation, IoT integration, and Git/GitHub for version control.

 ---

 ### 📌 Experience
-**🎯 Internship at Mirana Innovations Pvt.
-Ltd.**
-🧪 *Testing Department – RC Circuit Analysis for Electronic Toys*
-- Analyzed and troubleshooted non-working RC toy circuits.
-- Assisted in testing and developing functional prototypes.
-- Gained hands-on experience with ICs, transistors, and embedded circuits.
-- Collaborated with team to document findings and improve reliability.
+🎯 Internship at Mirana Innovations Pvt.
+Ltd. – Testing Department Worked on analyzing and troubleshooting non-functional RC toy circuits, identifying issues with components like ICs, transistors, and wiring.
+Contributed to the testing and improvement of prototypes, ensuring better performance and reliability.
+Gained practical experience in circuit diagnostics, embedded hardware, and collaborative problem-solving within an engineering team.

 ---